NateDimick/panda-game/backend/readme.md

 ### Auth system

-Panda Game uses basic auth for player authentication and sessions for player authorization.
-Player User Records are stored in MongoDB.
-Sessions are stored primarily in Redis.
-Sessions also get stored in websocket connections as a context object when a client connects to the websocket.
+Panda Game the following:

+* basic auth to login
+* pocketbase for user records, authn and authz
+* stores the pocketbase token in a cookie
+* allows the Authorization header